Azure/ausgovcaf-cloudsoe/docs/README.md

 Input: `workspaceRegion`

 This is the Azure region of the Log Analytics workspace which will be used by the project to enable solutions and collect logs and other data sources.
+This should be specified in short form.
+(I.e. "australiaeast")

 ---